 The primary advantage is speed, which has become critical in an environment with billions of mobile, IoT devices and other sources continuously streaming data.
-With all relevant information in RAM, in an IMDG, there is no need to traverse a network to remote storage for transaction processing.
+With all relevant information in RAM in an IMDG, there is no need to traverse a network to remote storage for transaction processing.
 The difference in speed is significant – minutes vs. sub-millisecond response times for complex transactions done millions of times per second.

 Enables the largest data sets to run efficiently in an in-memory cluster across your most popular data APIs.
+Certified for use with Intel Optane DC Persistent Memory for RAM speeds at higher densities and lower cost.

 Whether the restart is a planned shutdown or a sudden cluster-wide crash, Hot Restart Store allows full recovery to the previous state of configuration and cluster data.
+Certified for use with Intel Optane DC Persistent Memory for 2.5X faster restarts than with SSDs.

 Upgrades cluster nodes and versions without service interruption.